-It is a sad fact that the Boston area pales in comparison to New York City when it comes to authentic Jewish delis.
-Sure, such places as Michael's, Rubin's, and Zaftigs are good Brookline delis, Maxie's Deli in Stoughton is worth checking out if you live in the southern suburbs of the city, and Inna's Kitchen is an excellent newcomer to Newton Centre, but other than these places, you are mostly out of luck.
-That is, except for one little gem in the Waban section of Newton called Barry's Village Deli that may just be the best of them all.
+It is a sad fact that the Boston area pales in comparison to New York City when it comes to authentic old-school Jewish delis.
+Sure, such places as Michael's Deli and Zaftigs are good Brookline options, Maxie's Deli in Stoughton is worth checking out if you live in the southern suburbs of the city, and Inna's Kitchen had been an excellent option in Newton Centre but it is now closed--though it still has a stall in the Boston Public Market.
+Other than these places, you are mostly out of luck, that is, except for one little gem in the Waban section of Newton called Barry's Village Deli which has been around for nearly a half century and may just be the best of them all.

 Barry's Village Deli is rather easy to miss, as it is located on a side street in the center of Waban, a sleepy little village that is a couple of minutes from Route 128, but in a rather out-of-the-way spot.
 Indeed, Barry's has been around for a very long time--since 1970, in fact--but it mostly seems to remain a secret among the townsfolk of Waban and the immediate area.
 Stepping into this bustling, sometimes hectic deli is like taking a really big step back in time, as the folks behind the counter seem to know many, if not most of the patrons here, and the place itself feels like it could be located on the Lower East Side of New York City back in the late 19th century or early 20th century.